 Consider your willingness and ability to perform these tasks when choosing plants for your landscape.
 In the end, a well-maintained garden is healthier, more beautiful, and far more enjoyable!

-Choosing Plants that Complement Your Landscape Design
+Harmonizing Plants with Your Landscape Design Aesthetics

 A beautifully designed landscape is akin to an orchestra, with every plant contributing to the symphony of visual delight.
 So, selecting plants that complement your existing or planned landscape design is a critical consideration.